ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox access secret - a secret passphrase that can be used in combination to the "lockbox access token" to provide proof of previous successful login
     * Lockbox access expiry - the window in which the access key is valid (and should be sufficiently in the distant future for use as a long term key)
     * Lockbox domain - the domain hosting the lockbox
-    * Lockbox passphrase "hash" - hash of the lockbox passphrase as previously passed in and associated to the lockbox account.
+    * Lockbox passphrase ID - (optional) returned if passphrase ID as previously specified for the lockbox
   * Grant service challenge (optional, if challenge is required)
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge